DragonPG2000/Cancer/Readme.md

 - `inference_v3.csv`

 ### Visualizing Results
-To analyze results and visualize data, use:
+To analyze results (metrics and visualizations from the test set) use:
 ```bash
 jupyter notebook results.ipynb
 ```